 Throughout Guadalupe’s business success, she dedicated time and resources to help many families and schools in some of the underserved communities in El Salvador, as well as contributing to various humanitarian organizations in the USA.
 One of Guadalupe’s proudest achievements is organizing and funding a program that provided hundreds of uniforms to underserved students in 3 different schools in small towns of Chalatenango, El Salvador.

 Guadalupe is now semi-retired and dedicates her time to her Real Estate investments and her family.
 She is proud to be a board member of FUSALMO USA and continues contributing to nonprofit organizations and various humanitarian causes in El Salvador and the USA.

 Lilia Ivett Padilla was born in El Salvador.
 Ivett started at Fundación Salvador del Mundo FUSALMO in 2001, now she works as Management and Development Manager.

-In addition, he has received different specialized courses, in the areas of business, CEFE entrepreneurial skills, youth entrepreneurship at social risk in El Salvador and Germany.
+Also, she has a wide list of consultancies with different National and International, Governmental and Private Organizations.
+In addition to that, she has received different specialized courses, in business area, such as CEFE entrepreneurial skills, and youth entrepreneurship at social risk in El Salvador and Germany.

-In 2015, he began the process of venturing with Latin American brothers in the United States, with whom he has achieved empathy and working together for children and youth.
+In 2015, she began the process of meetings with Latin American brothers in the United States, with whom she has achieved empathy and a very good communication to work together for Salvadoran children and youth.